 Updated on February 28th, 2020 by Josh Arnold

 Real Estate Investment Trusts are popular investments among income investors, and for obvious reasons.
 They are required to pass along the vast majority of their earnings in order to retain a favorable tax structure, which results in some eye-popping yields across the REIT asset class.

 Stocks with such extremely high yields can also carry significant risk.
-As a result, it is critical for investors to make sure the high dividend payouts are sustainable over the long term.
+As a result, it is critical for investors to make sure the high dividend payouts are sustainable over the long-term.

 In Whitestone’s case, its tantalizingly high dividend yield may not be sustainable, due to high company debt and weak coverage of the dividend.
 Indeed, for this reason, we believe Whitestone is likely to cut its dividend at some point in the future, which is a major red flag for prospective investors.

 The trust’s properties are mostly in Phoenix and Houston, with smaller allocations to other major cities in Texas.
 These areas were chosen for very specific reasons.
 The company’s acquisition criteria includes community-centered properties that are visibly located in developing and diverse areas.

-Source: February 2019 Investor Presentation, page 8
+Source: Investor Presentation, page 8

 In terms of size, properties are typically in the 50,000-200,000 square foot range, from $5 million to $180 million in cost.
-The trust focuses on very specific criteria when it looks to add properties to its portfolio, not the least of which is choosing localities with very high rates of population growth.
+The trust focuses on very specific criteria when it looks to add properties to its portfolio, not the least of which is choosing locations with very high rates of population growth.

 The major markets Whitestone serves today all fit these criteria and that is why it continues to invest and expand in those areas.
 Whitestone believes its investment properties are “e-commerce resistant” because they are go-to destinations that provide necessary goods.

 Moreover, the company believes these are products and services that are not readily available online.
 In fact, Whitestone sees itself as the least susceptible to online replacement among its peer group.